JavierM42/react-line-wrapping-input/README.md

 ### Arbitrarily long words

-The input will resize horizontally when a word is longer than its width.
+The input will resize horizontally when a single word is longer than its width.
 I haven't found any solutions for this problem that don't break other features.

 ### text-align and suffix